Class of 2020

 Area Operations and/or Management or Development Competition

-Chips Chase is the co-founder and operator of White Grass Ski Touring Center.
-Chip, a self-professed "Air Force brat" grew up Alpine skiing in New England, Alaska, and Colorado.
-Chip's parents were originally from New England and were avid skiers.
+Chip is the operator of White Grass Ski Touring Center.
+Chip, a self-professed "Air Force brat", grew up Alpine skiing in Vermont, Alaska, and Colorado.
+Chip's parents were originally from New England and skied growing up and in college.
 Chip was introduced to cross-country and telemark skiing while visiting his sister in New England.
 He soon developed a passion for the sports.

-Chips decided to look closer at West Virginia after reading an article in Nordic Ski Magazine.
-The article was about a United States Ski Association (USSA) sanctioned cross-country ski race held in Davis, WV.
+Chips decided to look closer at West Virginia after reading an article in Nordic Ski magazine.
+The article was about a United States Ski Association (USSA) sanctioned cross-country ski race held in Davis, West Virginia.
 The race was part of the Alpine Festival.
 Chip decided to visit Davis and took along his friend Winslow Ayer.
 On that trip, the two met Bill Moore, the Canaan Valley State Park Naturalist who operated Canaan's cross-country center in the winter.

-With the help of Bill, Chip and Winslow, pored over area maps.
-They decided to explore the Cabin Mountain area (off Freeland Road) that was once home to Weiss Knob Ski Resort operated by Robert Barton in the 1960s.
+With the help of Bill, Chip and Winslow poured over area maps.
+They decided to explore the Cabin Mountain area, off Freeland Road, once home to Weiss Knob Ski Resort operated by Bob and Anita Barton in the early '60s.
 Chip and Winslow paid $1 each to ride the chair lift at Canaan Valley Resort.
 They skied to Bald Knob and back into the old Weiss Knob area from the top of Canaan.

 After skiing all day, Chip and Winslow came down Forest Service Road 80 and found the lodge and trails that made up the former Weiss Knob Resort.
 With the help of realtor Cary Reed, Chip contacted the property owner, Randall "Doc" Reed, PhD, a professor at Ohio State University.
 Chip proposed leasing and operating a ski facility on the Reed family property.

-In the summer of 1981, Chip and Winslow planned and developed what would soon become White Grass Ski Touring Center.
+In the summer of 1981, Chip and Winslow planned and developed the new location of White Grass.
 They made renovations to the old ski lodge.
 They also surveyed the existing trails and evaluated their sustainability for cross-country skiing.
-Chip and Winslow, along with Tom Preston (a patroller at Canaan Valley Resort), pooled their funds and created a partnership.
+Chip and Winslow, along with Tom Preston, a patroller at Canaan Valley Resort, pooled their funds and created a partnership.
 That fall, they made a trip to New England to purchase ski rental equipment.
-White Grass Touring Center officially opened in December 1981.
+White Grass Touring Center opened in West Virginia in December 1981.

 Nearly four decades later, Chip still "Spreads the Nordic Dream".
 Thousands of people flock to White Grass to experience spectacular Nordic skiing, fantastic food, and a fun, authentic atmosphere courtesy of Chip.
 He continues to lead the Chase for snow each winter.